mkaufmann84/IMO25/README.md

 ## Disclaimer

 This tool is for educational and research purposes.
-Success in solving IMO problems depends on problem difficulty and AI model capabilities.
-Not all problems may be solvable by the current system.

 ## Citation